- Truman Grad Year and Major: 2001 Biology

 How hectic is life for a medical student?
 For a doctor?
 How much time does your profession allow for family/friend recreation time?

-The 1st and 2nd years are very grueling—quite honestly not the best years of your life.
+The first and second years are very grueling — quite honestly not the best years of your life.
 You will spend lots of time studying.
 It is very tough to have a family during medical school, though I knew some that did it.
-The 3rd and 4th years tend to lighten up quite a bit, but you still have to prioritize-there is always a tradeoff.
+The third and fourth years tend to lighten up quite a bit, but you still have to prioritize — there is always a trade-off.